New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 What is equity release without affordability assessment?

-Equity release is a type of financial product that enables retired people to access money from their home without selling it or moving out.
-This is typically done through a loan secured against the home, or through the sale of a proportion of the equity in the property.
-In some cases, a lifetime mortgage will be taken out, allowing homeowners to take out a loan that accrues interest over time and repay it when they pass away or move into long-term care.
-Alternatively, an equity release plan may involve making regular payments to reduce the debt while retaining home ownership.
+Equity release is a type of financial product that enables retired people to access money from their homes without selling it or moving out.
+This is typically done through a loan secured against the home or through the sale of a proportion of the equity in the property.

 How does an equity release mortgage work with no valuation fee?

-Equity release mortgages work similarly to other types of mortgages: they require an initial lump sum payment, usually based on the equity in the property, which is then used to cover the cost of purchasing or refinancing the home.
 The homeowner then makes monthly payments back throughout the loan, with interest added to the amount owed.
 Depending on the type of plan taken out, these monthly payments may be for a fixed period or as long as the homeowner is alive.
-At any point during or after taking out an equity release mortgage, homeowners can repay all or part of it without penalty.

 What are the different types of lifetime mortgages?

 There are two main types of lifetime mortgages – interest-only and roll-up.
 An interest-only lifetime mortgage is one where the borrower pays only the interest on the loan each month while the balance remains outstanding until they pass away or move into long-term care.
-A roll-up mortgage is one with no monthly payments, and the debt gradually increases over time.
+A roll-up mortgage has no monthly payments, and the debt gradually increases over time.
 Both options have additional features such as an inheritance protection plan, flexible payment options, drawdown facilities and a no negative equity guarantee.

 Who offers the best retirement interest only mortgages?

-Santander offers the best retirement interest only mortgages in 2024.
+Santander offers the best retirement interest only mortgages in 2025.

 Mortgages for people over 70 can be tricky to navigate, so it is essential to speak to an expert in this field before making any decisions.
 A home reversion scheme may be possible, helping you access equity tied up in your property with the help of a local authority or specialist company.
 This could involve selling all or part of your home or entering into a rental agreement with an investor.